-When the "LOW GAS" indicator is illuminated, there is (or has been) insufficient gas pressure available for safe and proper operation of the boiler, and power to the programmer is interrupted.
+When the "Low Gas" or "Gas Press" indicator is illuminated, there is (or has been) insufficient gas pressure available for safe and proper operation of the boiler, and power to the programmer is interrupted.
 If a gas-supply, shut-off valve is closed for any reason, a low gas condition will result.

-When gas pressure is restored, the "LOW GAS" indicator will remain on and the boiler will remain locked out until the low gas pressure switch is manually reset.
+When gas pressure is restored, the "Low Gas" or "Gas Press" indicator will remain on and the boiler will remain locked out until the low gas pressure switch is manually reset.

-On certain boilers equipped with a high gas pressure switch, the "LOW GAS" indicator also may be illuminated to indicate high gas pressure.
+On certain boilers equipped with a high gas pressure switch, the "Low Gas" or "Gas Press" indicator may also be illuminated to indicate high gas pressure.